Hermit Crab Substrate – The Ultimate Guide for Beginners

 You certainly know how important it is to provide them the adequate humidity and temperature levels, but the substrate is just as important.
 Tank substrate is, besides their shell, the only safe place where they can hide when being stressed or scared.

 More importantly, this is where they grow and develop.
-So, in order for you to be able of offering the ideal conditions to your pets, here comes the complete guide on hermit crab substrate.
+So, for you to be able of offering the ideal conditions to your pets, here comes the complete guide on hermit crab substrate.

 Best Substrate for Hermit Crabs